sundflux/libvaloa/README.md

 Libvaloa is a small utility library for generating HTML user interfaces using XML+XSL, mainly developed for Webvaloa.

-In addition to reference XSL+XML implementation, the UI Interface can be hooked to alternative template engines and the library contains lightweight database wrapper and resultset object handler for PDO, together with Gettext + Ini translations support.
+In addition to reference XSL+XML implementation, the UI Interface can be hooked to alternative template engines.

 http://libvaloa.webvaloa.com/